Raathigesh/AtmoExpressES5Generator/README.md

 # Express JS generator for Atmo
-An express js generator for Atmo.
+An express js generator for [Atmo](https://github.com/Raathigesh/Atmo).
 It generates the code in ES5.
+This generator comes pre-installed with [Atmo](https://github.com/Raathigesh/Atmo).

 ## Atmo?
 What?
 [Atmo](https://github.com/Raathigesh/Atmo) is a feature rich tool for mocking various server side endpoints.